pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 ## Image processing with OpenCV

-This tutorial walks you through the deployment of a Pachyderm pipeline that performs [edge detection](https://en.wikipedia.org/wiki/Edge_detection) on a few images.
-Thanks to Pachyderm's built-in processing primitives, we can keep our code simple but still run the pipeline in a distributed, streaming fashion.
+This tutorial walks you through the deployment of a {{%productName%}} pipeline that performs [edge detection](https://en.wikipedia.org/wiki/Edge_detection) on a few images.
+Thanks to {{%productName%}}'s built-in processing primitives, we can keep our code simple but still run the pipeline in a distributed, streaming fashion.
 Moreover, **as new data is added, the pipeline automatically processes it** and outputs the results.